Great Disappointment: Repercussions

 The first major division of the Millerite groups who retained a belief in Christ's Second Advent were those who focused on the "shut-door" belief.
 Popularized by Joseph Turner, this belief was based on a key Millerite passage, Matthew 25:1–13; the Parable of the Ten Virgins.

 The shut door mentioned in Matthew 25:11–12 was interpreted as the close of probation.
 As Knight explains, "After the door was shut, there would be no additional salvation.
 The wise virgins (true believers) would be in the kingdom, while the foolish virgins and all others would be on the outside."

-The widespread acceptance of the shut-door belief lost ground as doubts were raised about the significance of the October 22, 1844, date—if nothing happened on that date, then there could be no shut door.
-The opposition to these shut-door beliefs was led by Himes and make up the second post-1844 group.
-This faction soon gained the upper hand, even converting Miller to their point of view.
-Their influence was enhanced by the staging of the Albany Conference.
-The Advent Christian Church has its roots in this post-Great Disappointment group.

 The third major post-disappointment Millerite group also claimed, like the Hale- and Turner-led group, that the October 22 date was correct.
 Rather than Christ having returned invisibly, however, they concluded that the event that took place on October 22, 1844, was quite different.
 The theology of this third group appears to have had its beginnings as early as October 23, 1844—the day after the Great Disappointment.
 On that day, during a prayer session with a group of Advent believers, Hiram Edson became convinced that "light would be given" and their "disappointment explained".

 Edson's experience led him into an extended study on the topic with O. R. L. Crosier and F. B. Hahn.
 They came to the conclusion that Miller's assumption that the sanctuary represented the earth was in error.
 "The sanctuary to be cleansed in Daniel 8:14 was not the earth or the church, but the sanctuary in heaven."
-Therefore, the October 22 date marked not the Second Coming of Christ, but rather a heavenly event.
-Out of this third group arose the Seventh-day Adventist Church, and this interpretation of the Great Disappointment forms the basis for the Seventh-day Adventist doctrine of the pre-Advent Divine Investigative Judgement.
-Their interpretations were published in early 1845 in the Day Dawn.